awsdocs/aws-codebuild-user-guide/doc_source/change-project.md

 1. Choose **Update buildspec**\.

+1. To change information about the batch build configuration, in **Batch configuration**, choose **Edit** and update the folowing values as needed\.
+**Batch service role**
+Choose one of the following:
+   + If you do not have a batch service role, choose **New service role**\.
+In **Service role**, enter a name for the new role\.
+   + If you have a batch service role, choose **Existing service role**\.
+In **Service role**, choose the service role\.
+Batch builds introduce a new security role in the batch configuration\.
+This new role is required as CodeBuild must be able to call the `StartBuild`, `StopBuild`, and `RetryBuild` actions on your behalf to run builds as part of a batch\.
+Customers should use a new role, and not the same role they use in their build, for two reasons:
+   + Giving the build role `StartBuild`, `StopBuild`, and `RetryBuild` permissions would allow a single build to start more builds via the buildspec\.
+   + CodeBuild batch builds provide restrictions that restrict the number of builds and compute types that can be used for the builds in the batch\.
+If the build role has these permissions, it is possible the builds themselves could bypass these restrictions\.
+**Allowed compute type\(s\) for batch**
+Select the compute types allowed for the batch\.
+Select all that apply\.
+**Maximum builds allowed in batch**
+Enter the maximum number of builds allowed in the batch\.
+If a batch exceeds this limit, the batch will fail\.
+**Batch timeout**
+Enter the maximum amount of time for the batch build to complete\.
+**Combine artifacts**
+Select **Combine all artifacts from batch into a single location** to have all of the artifacts from the batch combined into a single location\.

+1. Choose **Update batch configuration**\.

 1. To change information about the build output artifact location and name, in **Artifacts**, choose **Edit**, and then change the values for **Type**, **Name**, **Path**, **Namespace type**, or **Bucket name**\.

 1. To change information about the AWS KMS customer managed key \(CMK\), in **Additional configuration**, change the value for **Encryption key**\.